-Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Paul Florek in the National Office directly.
+Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Nora Hamme in the National Office directly.

 Expense Statement Form

 The expense report form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NAST visitations.

 Additional Helpful Information

-Visiting evaluators may now log in to access a private area on the website containing resources such as the September 2016 memorandum regarding work for the academic year 2016-17; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.
+Visiting evaluators may now log in to access a private area on the website containing resources such as the September memorandum regarding work for the current academic year; the Procedures for Visiting Evaluators, including the Visitors’ Report Template; an expense report form; and additional information of importance to visiting evaluators that are added from time to time.